de Sitter versus Anti de Sitter flows and the (super)gravity landscape: The local structure of solutions

 From this expansion we can conclude that the singular points of the equation are of two types: \begin{enumerate}

 \item Points where $W'\equiv W_1$ vanishes.
 These are the singular points of the equations in the case that $f$ is constant, studied in detail in \cite{exotic}.

 They are of two kinds: the first corresponds to $W_1$ vanishing when the potential is extremal $V_1=0$.
 Such points have been studied in detail in section \ref{local}.
 What was found there is that near a dS minimum or an AdS maximum such solutions are regular.

-Near a dS maximum (plus) solution or an AdS minimum (plus solution) the solutions are again regular.
+Near a dS maximum (plus) solution or an AdS minimum (plus solution) the solutions are again regular if we tune one of the constants of integration.
 However, near a dS maximum (minus) solution or an AdS minimum (minus solution) such solutions are singular if and only if the blackness function is non-constant.

 The second possibility concerns points where $V_1\not= 0$ but $W_1=0$.
 In the constant $f$ case such points were called bounces and were studied in detail in \cite{exotic}.
 In the case with a non-trivial $f$ function in the AdS regime they have been studied in \cite{gur}.